 Each of the five characters in a SQLSTATE value is a digit (0..9) or an uppercase Latin letter (A..Z).
 Class codes that begin with a digit in the range 0..4 or a letter in the range A..H are reserved for predefined conditions (those defined in SQL92).
 All other class codes are reserved for implementation-defined conditions.
 Within predefined classes, subclass codes that begin with a digit in the range 0..4 or a letter in the range A..H are reserved for predefined sub-conditions.
 All other subclass codes are reserved for implementations.
-Signal are reserved for implementations.
+Success are reserved for implementations.
+Success are reserved for implementations.
+All other subclass codes are reserved for implementations.
 Figure 8-1 shows the coding scheme: